authelia/authelia/docs/deployment-dev.md

 ### Discard SQL server

-There is an option in the configuration file to avoid using a SQL server and use a local sqlite3 database instead.
+There is an option in the configuration file to avoid using an external SQL server and use a local sqlite3 database instead.
 This option will therefore prevent you from running multiple instances of **Authelia** in parallel.
 Consequently, this option is not meant to be used in production or at least not one that should scale out.

-Here is the configuration block you should use:
+Here is the configuration you should use:

     storage:
-      # The directory where the sqlite3 file will be saved
+      # The file path of the sqlite3 file where data will be persisted
       local:
         path: /var/lib/authelia/db.sqlite3